MatinKHD/CustomShop/README.md

 this project use material custom theme and some styles.

-this is responsive website that works fine in any devices(but for admins it is better to use pc or laptop for better observations).
+this is responsive website that works fine in any devices(but for admins it is better to use pc or laptop for better observations.

+!IMPORTANT: persian uesrs must use proxy or VPN before ng-serve this project.

 //////////////////////////////////////////////////////////////////
 note : the concentrate of this project is not on UI its just demo project that show different features of angular and firebase.